twilio/video-quickstart-ios/README.md

 After downloading or cloning the app, in a terminal window enter the following

-'pod install'
+        pod install --verbose;

 This will install the necessary dependencies, TwilioCommon and TwilioConversationsClient.
+The download may take a few minutes, so grab some coffee while you wait.
 Once they are installed you can go ahead and open video-quickstart-swift.xcworkspace.

 ##Running the app